uptane/uptane-standard/uptane-standard.md

 Each ECU receiving over-the-air updates in a vehicle is either a Primary or a Secondary ECU.
 A Primary ECU collects and delivers to the Director vehicle manifests ({{vehicle_version_manifest}}) that contain information about which images have been installed on ECUs in the vehicle.
 It also verifies the time, and downloads and verifies the latest metadata and images for itself and for its Secondaries.
 A Secondary ECU verifies the time, and downloads and verifies the latest metadata and images for itself from its associated Primary ECU.
 It also sends signed information about its installed images to its associated Primary.

-All ECUs MUST verify image metadata as specified in {{metadata_verification}} before installing an image or making it available to other ECUs.
-A Primary ECU MUST perform full verification ({{full_verification}}).
+All ECUs SHALL verify image metadata as specified in {{metadata_verification}} before installing an image or making it available to other ECUs.
+A Primary ECU SHALL perform full verification ({{full_verification}}).
 A Secondary ECU SHOULD perform full verification if possible.
 If a Secondary cannot perform full verification, it SHALL, at the very least, perform partial verification.
 In addition, it MAY also perform some steps from the full verification process.
 See the *Uptane Deployment Best Practices* document ({{DEPLOY}}) for a discussion of how to choose between partial and full verification.

-ECUs MUST have a secure source of time.
+ECUs SHALL have a secure source of time.
 An OEM/Uptane implementer MAY use any external source of time that is demonstrably secure.

 ### Build-time prerequisite requirements for ECUs

-For an ECU to be capable of receiving Uptane-secured updates, it MUST have the following data provisioned at the time it is manufactured or installed in the vehicle:
+For an ECU to be capable of receiving Uptane-secured updates, it SHALL have the following data provisioned at the time it is manufactured or installed in the vehicle:

 1. A sufficiently recent copy of required Uptane metadata at the time of manufacture or install.
 This is necessary for the ECU to authenticate that the remote repository is legitimate when it first downloads metadata in the field.
 See *Uptane Deployment Best Practices* ({{DEPLOY}}) for more information.
-    * Partial verification Secondary ECUs MUST have the Root and Targets metadata from the Director repository (to reduce the scope of rollback and replay attacks).
+    * Partial verification Secondary ECUs SHALL have the Root and Targets metadata from the Director repository (to reduce the scope of rollback and replay attacks).
 These ECUs MAY also have metadata from other roles or the Image repository if they will be used by the Secondary.
-    * Full verification ECUs MUST have a complete set of metadata (Root, Targets, Snapshot, and Timestamp) from both repositories (to prevent rollback and replay attacks), as well as the repository mapping metadata ({{repo_mapping_meta}}).
+    * Full verification ECUs SHALL have a complete set of metadata (Root, Targets, Snapshot, and Timestamp) from both repositories (to prevent rollback and replay attacks), as well as the repository mapping metadata ({{repo_mapping_meta}}).
 Delegations are not required.
 2. The current time, or a secure attestation of a sufficiently recent time.
-3. An **ECU key**.
+3. An **ECU signing key**.
 This is a private key, unique to the ECU, used to sign ECU version reports and decrypt images.
 An ECU key MAY be either a symmetric key or an asymmetric key.
 If it is an asymmetric key, there MAY be separate keys for encryption and signing.
 For the purposes of this Standard, the set of private keys that an ECU uses is referred to as the ECU key (singular), even if it is actually multiple keys used for different purposes.
 Note that while signing keys are required to be unique to the ECU to avoid replay attacks, the secret keys used to decrypt images need not be unique.

 ### What the Primary does